Kafka-In-Action-Book/Kafka-In-Action-Source-Code/KafkaInAction_Chapter1/README.md

 ### Shell Scripts

-In the Chapter 2 project, I have included a couple of scripts if you want to use them under src/main/resources.
+In the Chapter 2 project, we have included a couple of scripts if you want to use them under src/main/resources.

 They include:
 * `starteverything.sh` //This will start your ZooKeeper and Kafka Brokers (you will still have to go through the first time setup with Appendix A before using this.)